-• South East Archaeology (Kuskie, 2017) conducted an assessment for the South Bates Extension Modification, an extension of mining in the Whybrow Seam to the north-west of the approved South Bates Underground Mine, to include nine additional longwall panels.
+- South East Archaeology (Kuskie, 2017a) conducted an assessment for the South Bates Extension Modification, an extension of mining in the Whybrow Seam to the north-west of the approved South Bates Underground Mine, to include nine additional longwall panels. - South East Archaeology (Kuskie, 2017b) conducted a supplementary survey of an additional 34 ha area not surveyed during the initial assessment for the South Bates Extension Modification.

-As described in Section 1.4.2, the management of Aboriginal heritage at Wambo is conducted in accordance with the requirements of AHIPs #2222, #C0001474 and #C0002000 that were issued under Section 90 of the NP&W Act (in relation to those specific AHIP areas) and in accordance with Section 90 of the NP&W Act and relevant OEH policy requirements and guidelines relating to Aboriginal community consultation and heritage assessment as applicable at the time in relation to areas outside of those addressed by the AHIPs.
+As described in Section 1.4.2, the management of Aboriginal heritage at Wambo is conducted in accordance with the requirements of AHIPs #2222, #C0001474, #C0002000 and #C0003213 that were issued under Section 90 of the NP&W Act (in relation to those specific AHIP areas) and in accordance with Section 90 of the NP&W Act and relevant OEH policy requirements and guidelines relating to Aboriginal community consultation and heritage assessment as applicable at the time in relation to areas outside of those addressed by the AHIPs.